Embed This Data

 - FDI Inflow:

 Politically organized as a confederation of four states (the island groups of Pohnpei, Chuuk, Yap, and Kosrae), the 607-island South Pacific archipelago of Micronesia has a central government with limited powers.
-The president is elected by the small unicameral legislature from among its at-large members.
-Micronesia’s most recent parliamentary election took place in March 2015.
-Formerly administered by the United States as a U.N.
-Trust Territory, Micronesia became independent in 1986 and signed a Compact of Free Association with the United States.
-Under an amended compact, it receives about $130 million annually in direct assistance from the U.S. The government sector employs more than half of the workforce.
-The country has poor water and electricity infrastructure.
+The most recent parliamentary election for Micronesia’s small unicameral legislature took place in March 2015; in May 2015, the legislature’s at-large members elected President Peter Christian to a four-year term.
+Under an amended compact, it receives about $130 million annually in direct assistance from the U.S.

 Micronesia’s tax laws are administered and enforced erratically.
 The personal income tax rate is 10 percent, and the corporate tax rate is 21 percent.
-Other taxes include regional sales taxes and import taxes.
-The overall tax burden is estimated to equal 11.6 percent of GDP.
-Public spending has been chronically high at levels equivalent to over 60 percent of total domestic output.
+The overall tax burden equals 19.7 percent of total domestic income.
+Government spending has amounted to 60.2 percent of total output (GDP) over the past three years, and budget surpluses have averaged 5.7 percent of GDP.
+Public debt is equivalent to 26.3 percent of GDP.